The Michigan Court of Appeals recently vacated a defendant’s conviction of Delivering 50 to 450 grams of Heroin.

 If an attorney presents a strong defense to drug charges, he may be able to get charges dismissed, or evidence suppressed.
 Most defense lawyers do not have what it takes to stand up to tough prosecutors and harsh judges.
 Fearless lawyers are the ones that get results.

 Strong, Fearless Representation Results is Most Likely to Result in the Dismissal of Charges or an Acquittal at Trail

 In the case of People v.
-Jesse Anthony Collins, the trial court erred by allowing the prosecutor to aggregate numerous small deliveries into one drug crime of Delivery of 50 to 450 grams of Heroin.
+Jesse Anthony Collins, the Michigan Court of Appeals reverses a trial court erred by allowing the prosecutor to aggregate numerous small deliveries into one drug crime of Delivery of 50 to 450 grams of Heroin.

 The elements of delivering 50 to 450 grams of heroin are:

 - defendant’s delivery;

 - of heroin or a mixture containing heroin;